 What I did not expect, however, was any sort of reply from someone else within the company.
 Obviously someone within the company actually read the blog post that I referenced, and passed it on to someone who sent an email back.

-What I also did not expect was the subtly cheeky, and effective, email response in return by sticking my name on top of another generic form-letter.
-Talk about snark, so what could I do but send the following reply?
+What I also did not expect was the subtly cheeky, and effective, email response in return by pasting my name on top of another generic form-letter.

 Well played, Sir.
 Well played.